-The purpose of Form IL-4562 is to reverse the effects of the 30 percent or 50 percent "bonus depreciation" allowed by IRC Section 168(k) for depreciable property placed in service after September 10, 2001, and before January 1, 2005 (or, in the case of certain property acquired under a contract that was binding as of January 1, 2005, and before January 1, 2006), during 2008 through 2010 under the federal Economic Stimulus Act of 2008, and the American Recovery and Reinvestment Act of 2009.
+The purpose of Form IL-4562 is to reverse the effects of the 30 percent or 50 percent "bonus depreciation" allowed by Internal Revenue Code (IRC) Section 168(k) for depreciable property placed in service after September 10, 2001, and before January 1, 2005 (or, in the case of certain property acquired under a contract that was binding as of January 1, 2005, and before January 1, 2006), during 2008 through 2010 under the federal Economic Stimulus Act of 2008, and the American Recovery and Reinvestment Act of 2009.
 The 100 percent bonus depreciation allowed under the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010, is allowed by Illinois, and no adjustments are required.

 Step 2 of this form figures your Illinois special depreciation addition as required by the Illinois Income Tax Act (IITA).
-When you sell or transfer property, this step also reverses the Illinois depreciation subtractions you claimed on prior year IL-4562 forms.
+When you sell or transfer property, this step also reverses the Illinois depreciation subtractions you claimed on Form IL-4562 in prior years.